publicdocs/uscode/assets/md/titles/usc43/us/usc/t43/ch12/schI/m__us_usc_t43_s390g–2.md

     (c) __Reports to Congress__

         (1) Within twelve months after the initiation of phase II, and at annual intervals thereafter, the Secretary shall submit interim reports to Congress.
-Each report shall contain a detailed statement of his findings and progress respecting the design, construction, and operation of the demonstration projects referred to in subsection (a) of this section and the study referred to in subsection (b) of this section.
+Each report shall contain a detailed statement of his findings and progress respecting the design, construction, and operation of the demonstration projects referred to in subsection (a) and the study referred to in subsection (b).

         (2)

          Within five years after the initiation of phase II, the Secretary shall submit a summary report to Congress.
 The summary report shall contain—

-            (A) a detailed evaluation of the demonstration projects referred to in subsection (a) of this section;
+            (A) a detailed evaluation of the demonstration projects referred to in subsection (a);

-            (B) the results of the studies referred to in subsection (b) of this section;
+            (B) the results of the studies referred to in subsection (b);

             (C) specific recommendations regarding the location, scope, and feasibility of operational groundwater recharge projects to be constructed and maintained by the Bureau; and

             (D) an evaluation of the feasibility of integrating these groundwater recharge projects into existing reclamation projects.

         (3) In addition to recommendations made under [section 390g–1 of this title][/us/usc/t43/s390g–1], the Secretary shall make additional recommendations for design, construction, and operation of demonstration projects.
-Such projects are authorized to be designed, constructed, and operated in accordance with subsection (a) of this section.
+Such projects are authorized to be designed, constructed, and operated in accordance with subsection (a).

         (4) Each project under this section shall terminate five years after the date on which construction on the project is completed.